-The Overview and Scrutiny Committee added Impact of Universal Credit to the Scrutiny Workplan 2019/20 in June 2019.
+The Overview and Scrutiny Committee added Impact of Universal Credit to the Scrutiny Workplan 2019/20 in June 2019, and conducted a review from July 2019 to January 2020.
+At the Committee's January meeting, a set of recommendations were approved to be presented to Cabinet in February 2020.